 While there are plenty of coins being minted today, much of the supply is sitting unused in people’s homes or wallets.
 This has a negative effect on small businesses as well as people who, out of necessity or preference, rely on cash for making purchases.

 Buying items in cash, and handing over your spare change when you do, can help ease the current coin shortage.

 As an added benefit, you may also find that using cash (rather than always relying on debit or credit) can also be good for your budget.
 When you can literally see your money going somewhere, you may find yourself becoming much more intentional in the way you spend it.

-With a SoFi Money® cash management account, getting cash is easy and convenient.
+With a checking and savings account with SoFi, getting cash is easy and convenient.
 Members have access to 55,000+ fee-free ATMs worldwide within the Allpoint Network.

 Photo credit: iStock/Christian Horz